AdWords Hour of Day

 If you have assumptions about which times and days are best suited to your purposes, you can target those times with your ads and then test your assumptions with the information in this report.
 Alternatively, you can begin by running the same frequency of ads during all hours and days, and then use this report to see which are most effective and then shift your resources there.

 You can sort by Avg.
-Visit Duration (or Avg.
-Session Duration for app views) or Goal Completions to see whether there are parts of the day that draw more engaged visitors.
-If you find, for example, that visitors between 6 PM and 9 PM tend to spend more time on your site or app and complete Goals more readily, you can bid more during those hours.
+Session Duration or Goal Completions to see whether there are parts of the day that draw more engaged users.
+If you find, for example, that users between 6 PM and 9 PM tend to spend more time on your site or app and complete Goals more readily, you can bid more during those hours.

 You can also do things like add Keyword as a Secondary Dimension and sort by Revenue to see whether particular keywords are more effective during different parts of the day.